fvd-lab/mae451/Windows/README.md

-# Github Repository for CSULB MAE451

-This repository is primarily a python package for use in the CSULB MAE 451 course.

-There are a few additional folders that are provided for use
+# Windows Installation
+Windows users are expected to run WSL for this package.
+Instructions for setup are provided in the "Python_WSL_Instructions.txt" file.

-## Installation
+## Installation of this package
-Installation instructions are in the individual operating system folders
+Once you have completed the WSL instructions, you can install this package as follows

 Change directory to the software folder:
 ```shell